khiem-doan/Trillium/README.md

 I am very sure the code works because it has worked for me and at least two other people.
 So that's nice.

+Also if the script works and you run it correctly it is gonna open a fuck ton of tabs.
+Be prepared to just exit chrome quick, but this is right.

 --------------------------------------------------------------------------------------------------------------
 IMPORTANT
 - news_scrape is the news scraper (duh)